Resource-Aware Quantum Programming with General Recursion and Quantum Control: Introduction

+As we are interested in resource analysis in the general setting, Table~\ref{tab:related} only compares \hyrql{} with hybrid languages, rather than with existing languages with quantum control, non-exhaustively \cite{SVV18,DCM22,Yin24,YVC24}.
 Other studies have already been carried out on resource analysis in quantum programming languages.
-They use techniques (\eg, type systems) developed in the field of Implicit Computational Complexity (ICC, see~\cite{pechoux:tel-02978986}) to characterize quantum complexity classes~\cite{DLMZ10}, to infer the expected cost or expected value of a quantum program~\cite{AMPPZ22}, or to infer upper bounds on quantum resources (depth and size of circuits)~\cite{colledan-dalLago-resourceEstimation25}.
-However these studies are restricted to classical control.
-For example, \cite{DLMZ10} studies the use of soft linear logic~\cite{L04} on a quantum lambda calculus~\cite{quantumLambdaClassicalControl}, \cite{AMPPZ22} adapts expectation transformers on a language based on $\texttt{QPL}$~\cite{Selinger04}, and~\cite{colledan-dalLago-resourceEstimation25} develops a dependent type system on a variant of the Quipper circuit description language~\cite{greenQuipperScalableQuantum2013a}.
-Still in the field of ICC, our translation to STTRS follows a standard analysis pattern first introduced in~\cite{BDL16}, which consists in compiling higher-order programs to STTRS, that are more amenable for static/automatic complexity analysis.
-Hence our approach provides a first application of this methodology in the quantum setting.
+They use techniques (\eg type systems) developed in the field of Implicit Computational Complexity (ICC, see~\cite{Pec20}) to characterize quantum complexity classes~\cite{DLMZ10}, to infer the expected cost or expected value of a quantum program~\cite{AMPPZ22}, or to infer upper bounds on quantum resources (depth and size of circuits)~\cite{CDL25}.
+However, these studies are restricted to classical control.
+For example, \cite{DLMZ10} studies the use of soft linear logic~\cite{L04} on a quantum lambda calculus~\cite{SV05}, \cite{AMPPZ22} adapts expectation transformers on a language based on $\texttt{QPL}$~\cite{Sel04}, and~\cite{CDL25} develops a dependent type system on a variant of the Quipper circuit description language~\cite{GLRSV13}.